+Figure 33.
+CS Mode 4-Wire, No BUSY Indicator Connection Diagram

 Figure 34.
-CS Mode 4-Wire, No Busy Indicator Connection Diagram

-Figure 35.
-CS Mode 4-Wire, No Busy Indicator, Serial Interface Timing
+CS Mode 4-Wire, No BUSY Indicator Serial Interface Timing

-CS Mode 4-Wire with Busy Indicator
+CS Mode 4-Wire with BUSY Indicator

-This mode is usually used when a single AD7942 is connected to an SPI-compatible digital host with an interrupt input and it is desired to keep CNV (which is used to sample the analog input) independent of the signal used to select the data reading.
+This mode is usually used when a single AD7942 is connected to an SPI compatible digital host, which has an interrupt input, and it is desired to keep CNV, which is used to sample the analog input, independent of the signal used to select the data reading.
 This requirement is particularly important in applications where low jitter on CNV is desired.

-The connection diagram is shown in Figure 36 and the corresponding timing is given in Figure 37.
+The connection diagram is shown in Figure 35 and the corresponding timing is given in Figure 36.

 With SDI high, a rising edge on CNV initiates a conversion, selects the $\overline{\text{CS}}$ mode, and forces SDO to high impedance.
 In this mode, CNV must be held high during the conversion phase and the subsequent data readback (if SDI and CNV are low, SDO is driven low).
-Prior to the minimum conversion time, SDI could be used to select other SPI devices, such as analog multiplexers, but SDI must be returned low before the minimum conversion time and held low until the maximum conversion time to guarantee the generation of the busy signal indicator.
+Prior to the minimum conversion time, SDI could be used to select other SPI devices, such as analog multiplexers, but SDI must be returned low before the minimum conversion time and held low until the maximum conversion time to guarantee the generation of the BUSY signal indicator.
 When the conversion is complete, SDO goes from high impedance to low.
-With a pull-up on the SDO line this transition can be used as an interrupt signal to initiate the data readback controlled by the digital host.
+With a pull-up on the SDO line, this transition can be used as an interrupt signal to initiate the data readback controlled by the digital host.
 The AD7942 then enters the acquisition phase and powers down.
 The data bits are then clocked out, MSB first, by subsequent SCK driving edges.
 The data is valid on both SCK edges.
-Although the rising edge can be used to capture the data, a digital host also using the SCK falling edge allows a faster reading rate provided it has an acceptable hold time.
-After the optional 15th SCK falling edge or SDI going high, whichever is earlier, the SDO returns to high impedance.
+Although the rising edge can be used to capture the data, a digital host also using the SCK falling edge will allow a faster reading rate provided it has an acceptable hold time.
+After the optional 15th SCK falling edge, or SDI going high, whichever is earlier, the SDO returns to high impedance.

+Figure 35.
+CS Mode 4-Wire with BUSY Indicator Connection Diagram

 Figure 36.
-CS Mode 4-Wire with Busy Indicator Connection Diagram

-Figure 37.
-CS Mode 4-Wire with Busy Indicator, Serial Interface Timing
+CS Mode 4-Wire with BUSY Indicator Serial Interface Timing

-Chain Mode, No Busy Indicator
+Chain Mode, No BUSY Indicator

-This mode can be used to daisy-chain multiple AD7942s on a 3-wire serial interface.
-This feature is useful for reducing component count and wiring connections, e.g., in isolated multi-converter applications or for systems with a limited interfacing capacity.
+This mode can be used to daisy chain multiple AD7942s on a 3-wire serial interface.
+This feature is useful for reducing component count and wiring connections, e.g., in isolated multiconverter applications or for systems with a limited interfacing capacity.
 Data readback is analogous to clocking a shift register.

-A connection diagram example using two AD7942s is shown in Figure 38 and the corresponding timing is given in Figure 39.
+A connection diagram example using two AD7942s is shown in Figure 37 and the corresponding timing is given in Figure 38.